-Ranking all 22 of the Marvel movies from worst to best, including Avengers: Endgame
+Ranking all 39 of the MCU movies and shows from worst to best

 Oh, and obviously, SPOILERS:

 Let us just start off by saying that there hasn't really been a bad Marvel movie or TV show (yet), but in terms of pure laziness, Iron Man 2 takes the cake.
 Despite Mickey Rourke having a ball playing a bad-guy from, tonally, a completely different movie, there isn't a lot going on here that doesn't just feel like wheel-spinning.
 It exists just to make money and set up future movies, which it did, but not much else.

 The Eric Bana-starring Hulk isn't part of the MCU, and the jury is out on whether that one is better or worse than this one.
 Either one, inexplicably, Mark Ruffalo's version has yet to get his own movie, which is a real shame.
 Regardless, Edward Norton was ... fine, Liv Tyler was ... fine, Tim Roth was actually pretty good as the bonkers baddie, but this was mostly just about one big CGI green guy punching another big CGI green guy.

 There's a lot wrong with the second Thor movie - the red evil bubble thing, Natalie Portman literally being asleep for most of it, the completely forgettable villains - but there's also a lot right with it.
 Primarily, it is actually very funny.
 From Thor hanging up his hammer on the coat hook when he arrives in a guest's home, to the Portal-inspired climax, there's some great bits in here.
 Too bad it gets overshadowed by the "Bigger = Better?" storyline.